-The following management discussion and analysis (MD&A) is management's assessment of the results and financial condition of CANEX Metals Inc. ("CANEX" or "the Company") for the year ended September 30, 2023.
-The information included in this MD&A, with an effective date of December 15, 2023, should be read in conjunction with the Consolidated Financial Statements as at and for the year ended September 30, 2023, and related notes thereto.
-CANEX Metal's common shares trade on the TSX Venture Exchange under the symbol "CANX".
-The Company's most recent filings are available on the System for Electronic Document Analysis and Retrieval ("SEDAR+") and can be accessed at www.sedarplus.ca.
+The following management discussion and analysis (MD&A) is management's assessment of the results and financial condition of CANEX Metals Inc. ("CANEX Metals" or "the Company") and should be read in conjunction with the Unaudited Condensed Interim Consolidated Financial Statements as at and for the three months ended December 31, 2023 ("Q1 2024") and related notes thereto as well as the Audited Consolidated Financial Statements for the year ended September 30, 2023 and related notes thereto.
+The date of this MD&A is January 31, 2024.
+CANEX Metals common shares trade on the TSX Venture Exchange under the symbol "CANX".
+The Company's most recent filings are available on the System for Electronic Document Analysis and Retrieval ('SEDAR") and can be accessed at www.sedar.com.

-The Company's Consolidated Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as at and for the year ended September 30, 2023.
+The Company's Unaudited Condensed Interim Consolidated Financial Statements for the three months ended December 31, 2023, have been prepared in accordance with IAS 34 "Interim Financial Reporting" and the IFRS accounting policies adopted in the Annual Consolidated Financial Statements as at and for the year ended September 30, 2023.
 The Company has consistently applied the same accounting policies throughout all periods presented.
-The Company's accounting policies are provided in Note 3 "Summary of significant accounting policies" to the annual Consolidated Financial Statements at September 30, 2023.
-All dollar amounts are in Canadian dollars, unless otherwise noted.
+The Company's accounting policies are provided in Note 3 "Significant accounting policies" to the annual Consolidated Financial Statements as at September 30, 2023.
+All dollar amounts are in Canadian dollars unless otherwise noted.